EddieHubCommunity/api/README.md

 ## Description

-An API to manage our #EddieHub community data.<br>Documentation https://eddiehubcommunity.github.io/api/
+An API to manage our #EddieHub community data.

 ## Rules